Psalms 32:1-33:22 Comments by Stephen Ricker

 * "When I kept silent" -Did not confess his sin.

-* "my bones wasted away through my groaning all day long."
+* "my bones wasted away through my groaning all day long." -Sin not confessed affects our health.

-* "For day and night your hand was heavy upon me"
+* "For day and night your hand was heavy upon me" -The wrath of God is being felt before judgement to turn our hearts to God and ask for forgiveness.

-* "my strength was sapped as in the heat of summer"
+* "my strength was sapped as in the heat of summer" -God is the life of all humans.

 * Sin festers the soul when a confession of guilt is not spoken.
 Bones waste away through groaning.
 The hand of guilt weighs heavy.
 Macbeth's conscience forces the continual washing of blood that is not present.
 The hand of God lays heavy.
 "The wrath of God is (being) revealed from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness" (Romans 1:18) The strongest and bravest feel their strength poured out as in the heat of summer.
 A guilty mind will not free the soul with a stubborn refusal to acknowledge sin.